Sourdough Discard Hamburger Slider Buns

 - Cover the sheet tray with a towel and let the dough rest on the counter for about 2 hours.
 When done resting, they should look like they’ve risen a bit more – maybe 30% more, I’d say.

-- Preheat oven to 350°F or 175°C. Whisk one egg with a tiny bit of water and brush the egg wash on each bun.
+- Preheat oven to 350°F (175°C).
+Whisk one egg with a splash of water and brush the egg wash on each bun.
 Sprinkle sesame seeds on top.

 - Bake mini sliders for 18 minutes and full-sized buns for 20-25 minutes, rotating the sheet pan halfway through to ensure even browning.
 You know the sliders are done when the tops are golden brown.